ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

-Invitae RCV000559400 SCV000658459 uncertain significance Multiple endocrine neoplasia, type 2 2024-01-28 criteria provided, single submitter clinical testing This sequence change replaces arginine, which is basic and polar, with tryptophan, which is neutral and slightly polar, at codon 959 of the RET protein (p.Arg959Trp).
+Labcorp Genetics (formerly Invitae), Labcorp RCV000559400 SCV000658459 uncertain significance Multiple endocrine neoplasia, type 2 2024-10-18 criteria provided, single submitter clinical testing This sequence change replaces arginine, which is basic and polar, with tryptophan, which is neutral and slightly polar, at codon 959 of the RET protein (p.Arg959Trp).
 This variant is present in population databases (rs587778658, gnomAD 0.006%).
 This variant has not been reported in the literature in individuals affected with RET-related conditions.
 ClinVar contains an entry for this variant (Variation ID: 135180).
 An algorithm developed to predict the effect of missense changes on protein structure and function (PolyPhen-2) suggests that this variant is likely to be disruptive.
 In summary, the available evidence is currently insufficient to determine the role of this variant in disease.
 Therefore, it has been classified as a Variant of Uncertain Significance.

-Ambry Genetics RCV002433615 SCV002751127 uncertain significance Hereditary cancer-predisposing syndrome 2023-08-30 criteria provided, single submitter clinical testing The p.R959W variant (also known as c.2875C>T), located in coding exon 17 of the RET gene, results from a C to T substitution at nucleotide position 2875.
+Ambry Genetics RCV002433615 SCV002751127 uncertain significance Hereditary cancer-predisposing syndrome 2024-10-02 criteria provided, single submitter clinical testing The p.R959W variant (also known as c.2875C>T), located in coding exon 17 of the RET gene, results from a C to T substitution at nucleotide position 2875.
 The arginine at codon 959 is replaced by tryptophan, an amino acid with dissimilar properties.
 This variant was identified in a cohort of 681 ancestrally diverse, healthy subjects (Bodian DL et al. PLoS One, 2014 Apr;9:e94554).
 This amino acid position is highly conserved in available vertebrate species.
-In addition, the in silico prediction for this alteration is inconclusive.
-Since supporting evidence is limited at this time, the clinical significance of this alteration remains unclear.
+In addition, this alteration is predicted to be deleterious by in silico analysis.
+Based on the available evidence, the clinical significance of this variant remains unclear.

 ITMI RCV000121982 SCV000086192 not provided not specified 2013-09-19 no assertion provided reference population